 If you add serious injuries to the mixture, the confusion is enhanced.

-The actions that you take after being in a truck accident can have an impact on your case for compensation.
+The actions that you take the truck accident can have an impact on your case for compensation.

-If possible, you are encouraged to use the following suggestions after the truck accident occurs:
+If possible, you are encouraged to use the following suggestions:

 - Contact Emergency Services: You will need to contact your local emergency services.
 The police must generate an accident report for the insurance companies to approve the accident claim.
 This is also when you should request medical services for serious injuries.